Laurenz1606/colormizer/README.md

 //for yarn
 yarn add colormizer
 ```
-### generate Random Colors
+### Color Regex

-The `colorRegex` Object is an Object, with regex to identify a type of color format.
+The `colorRegex` object is an object, with regex to identify a type of color format.
 * The regex for hex colors is `/#[a-z,A-Z,0-9]{6}\b/`
 * The regex for rgb colors is `/rgb\([0-9]{1,3}, [0-9]{1,3}, [0-9]{1,3}\)/`
 * The regex for rgba colors is `/rgba\([0-9]{1,3}, [0-9]{1,3}, [0-9]{1,3}, [0-1]{1}(.[0-9]{1,2})?\)/`